valvegan/events_app/README.md

 Events app is a serverless, progressive web application (PWA) created with React and using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+## Own reflections on the project
+This project has been a completely new enbarkment into the world of serverless and testing processes for me.
+From serverless functions and cloud providers, to continuous delivery and integration processes, Google authorizations and private APIs...most of it was all new!
+The project didn't seem like much from the initial brief I had received, but obviously there was much more to than plain JavaScript code!

+If I could, I would probably spend more time reading the documentation new libraries and/or frameworks.
+It always feels like it's a bit of a waste of time (like one could just "google it" if they don't know how to complete a small task, right? well...not everytime), but it really does help with knowing what to do and ultimately completing a task more quickly.

 ## App features
 - [x] Events can be filtered by city
 - [x] Show/hide (more information) buttons on event entries